top of page

 Created by Michelle Obama, a national, nonpartisan initiative on a mission to change the culture around voting and to increase participation in each and every election by helping to close the race and age gap.

+Supports U.S. citizens voting from abroad.
 An initiative of U.S. Vote Foundation (US Vote) which provides online tools to assist US citizens living anywhere in the world to register to vote and request their absentee ballot using their state’s specific voter forms.